DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/epilogue.md

 "I'm sorry, but I cannot tell you."

 "I understand.
-You're planning to leave Io and considering possibility of the foreign gods breaking the ceasefire agreement.
+You're planning to leave Io and considering possibility of the sidhes breaking the ceasefire agreement.
 Something among these lines?"

 "..."